Please review this section very carefully.

 Step 9.
 The Coordinator of Testing Services informs the student in writing of the decision(s) made by the evaluating unit chairperson(s) and faculty member(s).
 If a student is dissatisfied and wishes to appeal the number and/or configuration of credits awarded, he or she must first contact the faculty member(s) who evaluated the petition(s).
 The faculty member(s) may request additional information from the student.
 If the student is still dissatisfied, he or she may appeal further to the chairperson(s) who evaluated the petition(s).
 The chairperson, in turn, consults with the evaluating faculty member(s).
 If a student wishes to appeal still further, he or she contacts the appropriate academic dean who also consults with the evaluating faculty member(s) and the appropriate chairperson(s).
 The dean or chairperson acts in an advisory capacity to the student and the faculty member(s).

-UWGB will award and treat Prior Learning credits as transfer credits for purposes of meeting degree requirements, and will not count for residency requirements or grade point average computation.
+UWGB will award and treat Prior Learning credits like transfer credits for purposes of meeting degree requirements.
+They do not count toward “in residence” credits and the associated grade is not included in the term and cumulative grade point average.

 Prior Learning credits are granted toward a UWGB degree; policies of other colleges would determine whether they would accept these Prior Learning credits for transfer into their program.